ziqingluo/MPI-Checker/examples/Readme.md

 use the scripts being contained in LLVM trunk (`llvm/tools/clang/tools/scan-build-py/bin`) or install the scripts with `pip install scan-build`.
-Note that on `make install` LLVM copies old Perl versions of the scripts to `/usr/local/bin` which therefore overwrite the recent pip versions.
+Note that on `make install` LLVM copies old Perl versions of the scripts to `/usr/local/bin` which therefore might overwrite the pip versions.
+To install a pip package to a specific path, run `pip install --install-option="--prefix=/usr/local/bin/scan-build-package" scan-build`.

 ### Invoke analysis